Categorizing your Activities

 Do Virtual Ride activities count towards distance or elevation Challenges?

-As of January 2018 Strava has announced that creators of partner challenges will now have the option to allow virtual rides or runs of all types to count toward their challenges on Strava.
+As of January 2018, Strava has announced that creators of select partner challenges will now have the option to allow virtual rides or runs of all types to count toward their challenges on Strava.
 Indoor virtual activities are categorized as those that include GPS, distance, elevation, and time data from a simulated route.
 Strava’s own challenges will continue to count only outdoor run and ride activities towards challenge goals.
+Reviewing the Additional Info section on the Challenge page will give you more information about the individual Challenge (look for the (i) icon on the Strava mobile app.)

 Will Virtual Activities count towards my metrics?